A Linear Kernel for Planar Total Dominating Set: Introduction

 Although of great theoretical importance, the aforementioned meta-theorems have two important drawbacks from a practical point of view.
 On the one hand, and more importantly, these results relying on FII guarantee the {\sl existence} of a linear kernel, but nowadays it is still not clear how such a kernel can be effectively {\sl constructed}.
 On the other hand, even if we knew how to construct such kernels, at the price of generality one cannot hope them to provide explicit reduction rules and small constants for a particular graph problem.
-Summarizing, as mentioned explicitly by Bodlaender \emph{et al}.~\cite{BFL+09}, these meta-theorems provide simple criteria to decide whether a problem admits a linear kernel on a graph class, but finding linear kernels with reasonably small constant factors for concrete problems remains a worthy topic for investigation.
+Summarizing, as mentioned explicitly by Bodlaender et al.~\cite{BFL+09}, these meta-theorems provide simple criteria to decide whether a problem admits a linear kernel on a graph class, but finding linear kernels with reasonably small constant factors for concrete problems remains a worthy topic for investigation.
+It is worth mentioning that Garnero et al.~\cite{GPST14} presented some first advances in this direction of obtaining explicit linear kernels on sparse graphs, but their approach covers only some particular families of problems, and the involved constants are still quite large.

 In this article we follow this research avenue and focus on the \textsc{Total Dominating Set} problem on planar graphs.
 A \emph{total dominating set} (or \tds for short) of a graph~$G=(V,E)$ is a subset $D \subseteq V$ such that every vertex in $V$ is adjacent to some vertex in $D$ (equivalently, a total dominating set is a dominating set inducing a subgraph without isolated vertices).
-Total domination was introduced by Cockayne, Dawes, and Hedetniemi~\cite{CDH80} more than three decades ago and has remained a very active topic in graph theory since then (cf.~\cite{HJS12,HeYe13,HeYe12,ThYe07} for a few examples).
+In the decision version of the problem, we are given a graph $G$ and an integer $k$, and the objective is to find a \tds of size at most $k$ in $G$, or correctly report that such a set does not exist.
+Total domination was introduced by Cockayne, Dawes, and Hedetniemi~\cite{CDH80} almost four decades ago and has remained a very active topic in graph theory since then (cf.~\cite{HJS12,HeYe13,HeYe12,ThYe07} for a few examples).
 More details and references can be found in the comprehensive survey of Henning~\cite{Hen09} or the book of Haynes, Hedetniemi, and Slater~\cite{HHS98}.
 Fig.~\ref{img_dom} gives an example showing that, in particular, a minimal dominating set is not necessarily a subset of a minimal \tds, or vice versa.